Meiotic123/HyperElkRotationGenerator/README.md

 <h1>What is HyperElkRotationGenerator?</h1>

 HyperElkRotationGenerator is a framework to build HyperElk rotation scripts in a OOP fashion.
-This is only necessary because we cannot package rotations up as .dll's do to HyperELk's limitation on community rotations.
+This is only necessary because we cannot package rotations up as .dll's due to HyperELk's limitation on community rotations.

 A very barebones Frost DK sample has been left in as an example.
 This example contains no rotation logic, but will show you the basics of how to utilize this tool.